-"Sponsor" means the applicant or drug sponsor, which is the person or entity who assumes responsibility for the marketing of a new drug, including responsibility for compliance with applicable provisions of the FSC Act and related regulations.
-Note that as used herein the term "Sponsor" may also refer to the Sponsor of our IPO, KBL IV Sponsor LLC, depending on the context in which such term is used.

-"THC" means tetrahydrocannabinol, which is the principal psychoactive constituent of cannabis.

-"TNF" means tumor necrosis factor, which is part of the body's response to inflammation.
+- "Sponsor" means the applicant or drug sponsor, which is the person or entity who assumes responsibility for the marketing of a new drug, including responsibility for compliance with applicable provisions of the FSC Act and related regulations.
+Note that as used herein the term "Sponsor" may also refer to the Sponsor of our IPO, KBL IV Sponsor LLC, depending on the context in which such term is used. - "THC" means tetrahydrocannabinol, which is the principal psychoactive constituent of cannabis. - "TNF" means tumor necrosis factor, which is part of the body's response to inflammation. - "U.K." means the United Kingdom. - "U.S." means the United States.